19 USC § 1677j - Prevention of circumvention of antidumping and countervailing duty orders

 the later-developed merchandise is advertised and displayed in a manner similar to the earlier product.

-The administering authority shall take into account any advice provided by the Commission under subsection (e) of this section before making a determination under this subparagraph.
+The administering authority shall take into account any advice provided by the Commission under subsection (e) before making a determination under this subparagraph.

 (A)